 Don’t rush to file a car accident lawsuit just yet!
-Instead, make sure you have an experienced South Carolina car accident attorney injury lawyer at your side.
+Instead, make sure you have an experienced South Carolina car accident attorney at your side.
 They can help you settle the case outside of court.

 Let your car accident attorney handle negotiations with the insurance company.
 Don’t try to negotiate alone.
 Negotiating with an insurance company alone could cause you to make costly mistakes.

 They could trick you into accepting less than you deserve.
 They might use what you say against you, too.

 Your Sumter personal injury lawyer will gather the evidence they need before presenting it to the insurance company.
 In addition to proving fault, they’ll also calculate your losses.
 These can include:

 - Pain and suffering

 - Lost wages/time missed at work